Back to Blog

 CMMCCertificationComplianceCybersecurity

 One of the most common questions from businesses entering the defense market is: "Which CMMC level do I need?"
 The answer depends on the type of information you'll handle and the contracts you're pursuing.
-This guide breaks down the differences and helps you make the right choice.
+This comprehensive guide breaks down the differences between CMMC Level 1 and Level 2, helping you make the right choice for your business.

-The Cybersecurity Maturity Model Certification (CMMC) 2.0 has three levels:
+The Cybersecurity Maturity Model Certification (CMMC) 2.0 establishes three certification levels, each building upon the previous:

-• Level 1 (Foundational) — Basic cyber hygiene
+Level 1 (Foundational) — Basic cyber hygiene practices for all defense contractors

-• Level 3 (Expert) — Enhanced security for critical programs
+Level 3 (Expert) — Enhanced security for critical defense programs (rarely required for small businesses)

 • Technical specifications provided by the government